PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 Visual Studio Code is a general purpose code editor maintained by Microsoft.

-## Installation
+## WinGet

-VSCode can be installed using the standalone user installer from Microsoft's website or using the Windows command line utility winget from the Anaconda PowerShell Prompt:
+VSCode can be installed with WinGet using the command:

 ```
 WinGet install Microsoft.VisualStudioCode